lud/lud.github.io/_posts/2013-12-06-a-shopping-list-with-d3js.md

 it's Glyphicons.
 So this is a "glyphicon-" prefixed CSS class name.

-Then we have some items :
+Then we have some items, they would come from the server too :

 {% highlight javascript %}